Skip to content Scroll to the top of the page

 Glasgow Skyline

-UNITE and the UCU have strikes scheduled over the next few weeks.
-This page covers when the industrial action will occur, how to support those on strike and what the Union is doing to support those on strike.
+This page covers when any industrial action will occur, how to support those on strike and what the Union is doing to support those on strike.

 The Union won't be picketed and will remain open during the strikes.
 To show our support to those on strike, we will: